emscripten-core/emsdk/README.md

 To get a list of all currently installed tools and SDK versions, and all available tools, run `emsdk list`.
 * A line will be printed for each tool/SDK that is available for installation.
 * The text `INSTALLED` will be shown for each tool that has already been installed.
+* If a tool/SDK is currently active, a star * will be shown next to it.
-* If a tool/SDK is currently active, a star (*) will be shown next to it.
+* If a tool/SDK is currently active, but the terminal your are calling emsdk from does not have `PATH` and environment set up to utilize that tool, a star in parentheses (*) will be shown next to it.
+Run `emsdk_env.bat` (Windows) or `source ./emsdk_env.sh` (Linux and OSX) to set up the environment for the calling terminal.

 ##### How do I install a tool/SDK version?